alexandroid000/talks/oulu/talk.md

 Geometry Influences Dynamics
 ----------------------------

-Given geometry, we can explicitly analyze state transitions between intervals on the boundary $\partial P$ under nondeterministic actions $\tilde{\theta}$:
+We can write down transition function between intervals on the boundary $\partial P$ under nondeterministic actions $\tilde{\theta}$:

 $$f: \partial P \times U \to \partial P$$

 . . .

-**Observation:** $f$ is easier to analyze when looking at pairs of mutually visible edges.
+**Observation:** $f$ is linear in position between pairs of mutually straight edges.

 . . .

 **Observation:** in a single action, the robot can only transition to visible segments of the boundary.

+. . .

+**Observation:** some state-action pairs are *contracting*, causing stable limit cycles.

 ### Use geometric structure to discretize space of possible trajectories! ###